 The program operates on a continuous cycle, with awards twice each state fiscal year.
-Fiscal year 2017 applications will be accepted beginning in August 2016 and ending in March 2017.
+Fiscal year 2018 applications will be accepted beginning July 1, 2017 and ending in March 2018.
 Applicants must gain the approval of their local governing body and the application must be signed by the county judge or mayor who will be ultimately responsible for the grant should it be received.